AlanMcGirr/CEAAI-AMG/README.md

   Using platforms like Endstar, Python, Replit, and Microsoft AI services, learners gain hands-on experience with technologies that matter in today’s AI landscape.

 - **Modern Curriculum**:
-  Designed in alignment with the UAE AI Strategy 2031 and Massachusetts DLCS framework, this curriculum blends ethical AI practices with computational thinking and innovation.
+  Designed in alignment with the UAE AI Strategy 2031 and the Massachusetts DLCS framework, this curriculum blends ethical AI practices with computational thinking and innovation.

 - **Teacher Empowerment**:
   Comprehensive support for educators through plug-and-play modules, CPD workshops, and cross-disciplinary lesson design.

+## Beyond STEM — Powered by AI

+STEM is at the heart of everything we do.
+But CEAAI goes further — **we use artificial intelligence as a problem-solving engine** within STEM domains.
+Whether it's optimizing water usage in a smart irrigation system or detecting patterns in climate data, students apply AI not just as a tool, but as a mindset to tackle complex scientific, engineering, and mathematical challenges.

 ## Real Impact